kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

 type: Getting Started
 ---

-In this guide, we will bind the created ServiceInstance of the Redis service to the `orders-service` microservice.
+In this guide, you will bind the created ServiceInstance of the Redis service to the `orders-service` microservice.
 Then, you will test the binding by sending a sample order to the microservice.
-This way you can check if the binding to the external Redis storage works and the order data is no longer removed upon the microservice Pod restart.
+This way you can check that the binding to the external Redis storage works and the order data no longer gets removed upon the microservice Pod restart.

 ## Reference

 To create the binding, you will use ServiceBinding and ServiceBindingUsage custom resources (CRs) managed by the [Service Catalog](https://svc-cat.io/docs/walkthrough/).

->**NOTE:** See the document on [provisioning and binding](/components/service-catalog/#details-provisioning-and-binding) to learn more about binding ServiceInstances to microservices in Kyma.
+>**NOTE:** Read more about [provisioning and binding ServiceInstances to microservices in Kyma](/components/service-catalog/#details-provisioning-and-binding).

 ## Steps